epfl-ada/ada-2024-project-databand/README.md

 - Plot histograms to visualize the distribution of budgets across DVD eras ; this is done in a cross-era manner to visualize the shifts in budget distribution.
 - Calculate the rolling discrete derivative of the mean budget with a window of three years, providing insights into the rate of change in movie budgets over time.
 - Display the proportion of tiny, small, big and super-productions (for budgets ranging in [0, 0.2], [0.2, 1], [1, 5] and [5, ..] times the budget average).
+Different tests can then be conducted to confirm the graphical observations :
+- Evolution of budget through the years : linear regression to assess the importance of years in explaining the budget.
+ANOVA to show which part of budget variability can be explained by the year.
+- Influence of DVD : t-test of differences in distributions between pre, during and post-dvd era.
+Again, an ANOVA could complement this analysis.

 **Task 4: Production analysis**